Uvacoder/aaa-js30-projects-Aimanski12-2/readme.md

 ## 30 Javacript Projects

-This project is inspired by WesBos [Javascript30]() projects.
-I wanted to take my Vanilla Javascript skills to the next level so I have decided to do this challenge as my personal project.
-Enjoy viewing this project.
+Welcome to my Javascript Projects.
+This repo houses my javascript projects.
+Some items in this project are inspired by WesBos' [Javascript30]() Project Challenge.
+Thank you for taking time to check this repo.

 ## Table of Contents